openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       -  ``git://`` : Fetches files from a Git revision control repository.

+      -  ``gitsm://`` : Fetches submodules from a Git revision control repository.

       -  ``hg://`` : Fetches files from a Mercurial (``hg``) revision control repository.